johnlauer/serial-port-json-server/README.md

 Revisions
 -------
+Changes in 1.81
+- On Linux, SPJS now tries to grab the Manufacturer and Name of the serial port to give you pretty names for your connected devices.
+Arduinos and TinyGs show up with nicely descriptive names now instead of just ttyUSB0 or ttyACM0.

 Changes in 1.80
 - "Broadcast" command added which simply regurgitates out to all clients whatever is sent in.
 Allows for end-client to end-client communication via SPJS.
 - "Hostname" was added whereby SPJS now tries to figure out the hostname of the machine running SPJS and pass it back to the end-clients.
 This helps to differentiate multiple SPJS's on your network.
 You can set this from the command line as well on launch.